Laumania/FireworksMania.ModTools/README.md

 **NO CODING SKILLS NEEDED**

-It's very important to note, because this seems to be the biggest problem for most people, that you do **NOT** need to be able to code to build a mod - it can all be done via the Unity editor.
+It is very important to note that you do **NOT** need to be able to code to build a mod - it can all be done via the Unity editor.

-So none-coders, fear not :)
+So none-coders, fear not.
+Coders, fear not either, you can do custom scripting (with some security limitations of cause).

 # Getting started
 ## 1. Getting Unity Hub